buvis/docs/src/catalogue/paperless.md

 ## Description

-Paperless - Index and archive all of your scanned paper documents
+Paperless - Index and archive all of your scanned paper documents.

 ## k8 at home search